spyphyz/curve_fit/README.md

 Currently you need to manually isolate a portion of the spectrum with the emission line you are interested in, and subtract the baseline continuum power-law curve fit.

-Also trying out sherpa, powerlaw, and pyspeckit.
+Also trying out sherpa, powerlaw, pyspeckit, and astropy model fit to continuum - these still need variable amounts of work to get them functioning properly.

 It would be nice to figure out how to automate these processes - ?scikit-learn